 Courmayeur – Bivio Rifugio Bonatti – bus

 Bus No 5 from Place Le Monte Bianco runs along the valley floor of Val Ferret and can drop you at stop “Bivio Refugio Bonatti’.
 This stop is located slap bang at the bottom of the vertical trail that leads straight up to Refugio Bonatti.
 The hike will take roughly an hour.
-The bus is 2 euros one way.
+The bus is now free from this summer – yay!

 Taking the bus along this section is a good back up plan in very bad weather.